abobco/pi-gondolin-mount/README.md

  # pi-gondolin-mount

-A [pi](https://pi.dev) extension that sandboxes LLM coding agents inside a [Gondolin](https://github.com/earendil-works/gondolin) micro-VM with configurable additional directory mounts.
+A [pi](https://pi.dev) extension that sandboxes LLM coding agents inside a [Gondolin](https://github.com/earendil-works/gondolin) micro-VM with **configurable additional directory mounts**.
 All of pi's built-in tools (Read, Write, Edit, Bash, etc.) are routed through an Alpine VM, so the LLM only sees and can modify files within the sandbox.

 ## Installation